yukit-k/centralbank_analysis/README.md

 ## 1. Installation
 Required libraries are described in requirements.txt.
 Please pip install those.
 The code should run with no issues using Python versions 3.*.
+1. Move to src directory
+   1. cd src
+2. Get data from FOMC Website.
+You can specify document type and from year.
+   1. e.g. python FomcGetData.py all
+3.

 ## 2. Project Description
 ### 2.1 Business Understanding